Pharoouzy/photo-gallery-app/README.md

 # Photo Gallery App  using PHP

-Photo Gallery App was written in PHP using Object-Oriented Programming Style
+Photo Gallery App is written in PHP using Object-Oriented Programming Style

 # Features